Archive for October, 2012

 At first the wine was closed & unyielding.
 I believe the person who brought this wine may have “shocked” the wine some, when he put it in the freezer to chill it down some more for the travel from his house to the restaurant.
 Thankfully, the wine finally began to open up after 1 1/2 hours of breathing.
 This was a Raveneau wine in all its glory…..incredibly ethereal, wonderfully perfumed, PURE, unbelievably minerally, airy, light & as refined as refined can be.
 Nothing ripe, opulent or oaky here.
 I just loved the mesmerizing seashell/floral nose with its honeyed nuances.
 This was an example of drinking an amazing wine at a perfect time in its life.

 Upong opening & decanting this wine, I was in heaven just smelling it.
 Yes, it was mature & GLORIOUS with lots of complexities & bouquet from the 26 years of bottle age.
 The characteristic rank andouille sausage & green peppercorn character I typically get from Verset Cornas was still there….along with many other nuances–saddle leather, sandalwood, smoke, pepper, raw meat, cherry wood, earth….& the list goes on & on.
 It was grand, old, very mature red wine which I kept smelling over & over again as it unfolded with time.
-I must say, however, on the palate, the fruit was drying causing the acids to poke out more than normal & the tannins were somewhat drying, both because the fruit was quite resolved.
+I must say, however, on the palate, the fruit seemed somewhat dried & tired, causing the acids & the tannins to poke out more than normal, both because the fruit was quite resolved.
 Still…..the nose made up for any nitpicking critiques…..& made for a VERY memorable experience.
 Makes me soooooo sad that a true master like Noel Verset has retired.
 Since there will be no new vinatges of his artistry, tonight’s bottle means there is one less available in the world’s dwindling supply of his masterpieces.

 The third wine of the night was the 1999 Domaine du Grange des Peres, another of our favorite wine producers of the world.
-Since the 1992 vinatge, this “tour de force” wine estate from southern France, masterfully blends Cabernet Sauvignon with Syrah & Mourvedre which I find utterly amazing.
+Since the 1992 vintage, this “tour de force” wine estate from southern France, masterfully blends Cabernet Sauvignon with Syrah & Mourvedre which I find utterly amazing.
 This 1999 was still VERY young, with very youthful fruit, spice, depth, length AND pedigree.
-Sandwiched between a Verset & a Chave wine, without skipping a beat in terms of nobility, shows us what level this wine is playing on.
-I really think this is one of the most interesting & unqiue red wines of the world.
+Sandwiched between a Verset & a Chave wine on this night, without skipping a beat in terms of nobility, shows us what level this wine is playing on.
+I really think this is one of the most interesting & unique red wines of the world.

 Because of our VINO restaurant, we are always on the look out for interesting, really good Italian wines.
 It is harder than you would think.
 Recently we had the opportunity to sample THREE really good Italian RED wines, which I thought you might be interested in.